 Marimekko charts, also known as Mekko charts, are two-dimensional stacked charts popular among consultants.
 They combine the functionality of both stacked column and stacked bar charts, displaying data in blocks that vary in both height and width.
 These charts are notoriously difficult to construct using native Excel functionality, and a third party solution like Macabacus is usually required to generate them.

-Charts are among the most complex features in Microsoft Office.
-Complexity often leads to bugs and unpredictable results.
-While Macabacus' Quick Charts will work as expected for nearly everyone, some users periodically encounter problems using these tools.
-If you are having a problem with Quick Charts, please contact us at email@example.com for help.
+If you are still having a problem with Quick Charts, please contact us at [email protected] for help.
 In addition to the standard information we need to provide effective support, please include your default chart template (a .crtx file).
 To find your default chart template, open Excel's Insert Chart dialog and click the Manage Templates button (in Excel 2013/2016).
 You can tell which of your custom templates is the default template by right clicking each custom template in the Insert Chart dialog—the one with the checkmark is the default template.